zachrobo1/PyToolsmith/README.md

 One of the limitations of declaring your tool descriptions as docstrings is that they require code changes & redeployment to update a prompt.
 Services like Langfuse's [Prompt Management System](https://langfuse.com/docs/prompts/get-started) allow you to manage your prompts outside of code.
-You can take advantage of this functionality and build your prompts at Library instantiation by using the `@inject_into_docstring` decorator:
+You can take advantage of this functionality and set prompts on the library as shown below, or on your call to `build_json_schema`:

 ```python
 from pytoolsmith import ToolLibrary, ToolDefinition